KameshSingh116/djangoo_course/README.md

 python manage.py runserver 0.0.0.0:<custom port number>

 also update the installed apps list in the settings.py bu addin the names of the created apps.

+# All the logical stuff includiing what we want to send from the backend to the frontend is written in the views